ioccc-src/winner/bugs.md

 ready for help.
 We will remove this when we are.

 Entries with this status might or might not have a bug possibly depending on the system.
-In these entries we don't have the appropriate systems to test and fix any problems.
+In these entries it's unknown if there is a bug and sometimes it's because we do not remember and sometimes we don't have the appropriate system or environment to test and fix any possible problems.

+## STATUS: might not be completely functional - can you confirm?

+NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
+We will remove this when we are.

+Although these entries _appear_ to work for one or more reasons we're unsure if they are completely functional.
+Can you confirm this?
+Please let us know so we can fix it!

 ## STATUS: probable bug (possibly depending on system) - please help test and if necessary fix